-Extremely detailed French gluten free card, written by a celiac and translated by native French speakers familiar with the condition.
+This is an extremely detailed French gluten free card, written by a celiac and translated by native French speakers familiar with the condition.
 I created these cards to help others with celiac disease travel safely.

-✔ A basic explanation of the disease and what to avoid;
+- includes a basic explanation of the disease and what we can't eat;

-✔ An apology for the inconvenience to the chef and staff of the restaurant or stall, to explain it's an obligation, not a choice, that we are eating gluten free.
+- adds an apology for the inconvenience to the chef and staff of the restaurant or stall, to explain it's an obligation, not a choice, that we are eating gluten free.

 NOTE: If you have any questions about this card, or are having trouble purchasing it via Gumroad, please send me an email to firstname.lastname@example.org.

 Looking for other gluten free suggestions for other parts of the world?
 See my gluten free travel page on Legal Nomads, here.

 Downloadable gluten free translation card as a PNG image file, to help you eat safely as you travel.